Brain Aid Clinics

 What causes trigeminal neuralgia?

-Trigeminal neuralgia (TN) most often results from compression of the trigeminal nerve root by a nearby blood vessel, which damages the myelin sheath and leads to nerve hyperexcitability and sudden, electric-shock–like facial pain.
-Less commonly, about 15%—TN has a secondary cause (termed painful trigeminal neuropathy), such as multiple sclerosis plaques, tumors, or post‐herpetic damage, rather than classic neurovascular compression
+Trigeminal neuralgia (TN) most often results from compression of the trigeminal nerve root by a nearby blood vessel.
+This can damage the myelin sheath and contribute to nerve hyperexcitability, leading to sudden, electric-shock–like facial pain.
+In around 15 % of cases, TN has a secondary cause (sometimes called painful trigeminal neuropathy), such as multiple sclerosis, tumours or damage following herpes zoster infection, rather than vascular compression.

 Common triggers